Novactive/Nova-eZPlatform-Bundles/components/ExtraBundle/README.md

 #### get_image_asset_content(field)

 > Returns the Content by the Image Asset field.
-Requires the eZ\Publish\API\Repository\Values\Content\Field to be specified.
+Requires the Ibexa\Contracts\Core\Repository\Values\Content\Field to be specified.

 > **IMPORTANT**: The image placeholder is enabled by default but can be disabled by setting the bool value to _ENABLE_IMAGE_PLACEHOLDER_ env variable.